eloraiby/delaunay/JavaDelaunay/README.md

 ## Source Code Status
-The Java Delaunay code is more-or-less a straight port from the C implementation and can be refactored after further studying of the algorithm.
-This port assumes that all passed point data is untamed and manages the input points by removing duplicates to avoid errors.
+The Java Delaunay code is more-or-less a straight port from the C implementation.
+There's lots of room for refactoring to optimize this source port.
+This port assumes that all passed point data is untamed and manages the input data by removing duplicates to avoid errors in Delaunay::DelaunaySetup().